Marc Mezvinsky: Philanthropy

 Mezvinsky serves on the board of the Pembroke College Foundation and the Ann Romney Center for Neurologic Diseases, an organization dedicated to transforming the future of medicine through collaboration and patient-centered research.
 He also served on the board of Madison Square Park Conservancy.

 Business career

 After graduation, he worked at Goldman Sachs as an emerging markets foreign exchange strategist, and later went on to join the global macro proprietary trading desk.
 He served as senior partner at 3G Capital before leaving to start his own hedge fund, Eaglevale Partners, a traditional multi-strategy investment fund, focused on currencies, commodities and bonds.
 Eaglevale Partners closed in 2016.
 Mezvinsky joined Social Capital as Vice Chairman in 2017 where he helped the firm manage its business development and growing portfolio of companies.
 He left Social Capital in the spring of 2018.

-In 2019, Mezvinsky joined TPG as a managing director and business-unit partner.
+In 2019, Mezvinsky joined TPG as a managing director and business unit partner.
+In 2022, Mezvinsky became a partner of the firm.